Skip to main content

 Crimes and offenses; unlawful distribution of a controlled substance further provided for; sentence enhancement for unlawful sale of a controlled substance amended; unlawful distribution of marijuana created and penalties established

-This bill would establish that the unlawful sale of a controlled substance is a violent offense and therefore not subject to the presumptive sentencing guidelines.
+• Differentiates unlawful sale of a controlled substance from furnishing, giving away, or delivering; unlawful sale is a violent offense not subject to presumptive sentencing guidelines.

-This bill would provide that a judge may impose an additional five-year penalty if the distribution of the controlled substance occurred on or near a school campus or within a three-mile radius of a public housing project.
+• Authorizes a judge to impose an additional five-year penalty if the distribution occurred on or near a school campus or within a three-mile radius of a public housing project (instead of mandatory imposition).

 Subjects